foundriesio/docs/source/reference-manual/security/secure-boot-imx-habv4.rst

     A production device should also "lock" the SRK values to prevent bricking a closed device.
 Refer to the Security Reference Manual for the location and values of these fuses.

-How to sign an SPL image for SDP
+How to Sign an SPL Image for SDP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Once the device has been closed, only signed images will be able to run on the processor: this means that injections via UUU/SDP will stop working unless the SPL it uses is properly signed.

-1. **On older SoCs**, like i.MX 6UL/6ULL, the SDP imposes the following restrictions:
+1. On i.MX 6UL/6ULL families, the SDP imposes the following restrictions:

 * SDP requires that the CSF is modified to include a check for the DCD table
 * SDP requires that the DCD address of the image is cleared from the header